 I Repeat: Do Your Homework

-Here’s a helpful ‘before you query’ reminder: make yourself familiar with the publication you intend to pitch.
-If it has departments (like a magazine or newspaper) check who is writing those articles.
+Here’s a helpful ‘before you query’ reminder: get familiar with the publication you intend to pitch.
+If it has departments (like a magazine or newspaper) see who is writing their articles.
 Is the persons name on the masthead?
 This will tell you if a department or column is regularly written by a staff writer.

 Try to locate the area of the publication most open to freelancers (Hint: it’s usually a small ‘front of the book’ section for magazines) and start there.
 If you’re an established writer or it’s a small publication, pitch an idea for a feature article.
-The masthead will give you the name of the department editor you will probably be pitching to, though you should still call and ask who handles queries for such-and-such a department.
-Addressing your query to a specific person (and THE RIGHT PERSON) can help your query stand out and it won’t get lost being forwarded to the correct desk.
+The masthead will give you the name of the department editor you will probably be pitching to, though you should still check online.
+Most publishers display their submission guidelines there.
+Following these guidelines is the first step in getting an editor to consider your work.

 Here’s a super-simplified run down of what goes into a query: